 Listener-supported WPKN is an eclectic city gem to tickle your musical pleasure center and ear for information.
 The man behind the music and also the morning mic is Steve di Costanzo, general manager for the past decade.

 For Steve music has always been front and center.
-And soon that music will be front and center from Downtown, above the Bijou Theater, as the station readies for a move from the South End on the campus of the University of Bridgeport to Fairfield Avenue adding a new dimension to the central business district and burgeoning arts scene.
+And soon that music will be front and center from Downtown, above the Bijou Theater, as the station readies for a move from the South End on the campus of the University of Bridgeport to Fairfield Avenue, with the aid of services like business moving services, adding a new dimension to the central business district and burgeoning arts scene.
+If you’re looking to move your business, you need a storage and moving company that understands the unique needs of your business and can get you up and running at your new location quickly and seamlessly.

 Steve writes on his WPKN profile page about his love for music, “It’s beyond therapeutic.
 I have fond childhood memories of listening to music on a small transistor radio pressed against my ear.
 What a musical feast: Beatles, Hollies, Herman’s Hermits, Stones, the Who, and assorted bubble-gum, too!”